Oreille/omm_jrsi/omm/README.md

 [your_file_in_ascii_format_with_txt_extension]

-Conversely, if you want to convert the binary files in the demo directory to ascci files, execute the following command:
+Conversely, if you want to convert the binary files in the demo directory to ascii files, execute the following command:
 > python ../../../utils/deflate.py [file_in_binary_format_with_bin_extension]

 The corresponding ascii files should have the following formats:

     * data.txt: (numSamples, nt) where numSamples is the total number of samples in the simulation data set.
+This is the file where are stored the outputs of the simulations (for instance action potential time traces).
+Each row corresponds to a simulation with a given set of parameters.
-    * collocation.txt: (numSamples, p) where p is the number of uncertain parameters
+    * collocation.txt: (numSamples, p) where p is the number of uncertain parameters.
+This the file where are stored the parameters values in the same order as in the data.txt file.
+Each row corresponds to the set of parameters used to simulate the same row in data.txt.

 * "DE.log" log file: you need to set some parameters of the method in this file.